 - using only natural beauty and personal care products (see all of my recipes here)

 - avoiding plastics and storing food in glass

-- drinking enough water to make sure toxins are being flushed out
+- drinking enough water to make sure my body could flush out anything it removed

 - using only natural cleaning products